Izuku Midoriya: In My Hero Academia

-Later, an impressed All Might meets up with Izuku and tells him that he wants him to inherit his quirk "One for All".
-Izuku accepts the offer and after ten months of training by All Might in order to prove his worth (in that time, Izuku turns 15), he is forced to eat a strand of hair from All Might in order to obtain One for All, just hours prior to the UA entrance exam.
+Later, an impressed All Might meets up with Izuku and tells him that he wants him to inherit his Quirk "One for All".
+Izuku accepts the offer and after ten months of training by All Might in order to prove his worth (in that time, Izuku turns 15), he is asked to eat a strand of hair from All Might in order to obtain One for All, just hours prior to the UA entrance exam.
 Izuku first uses One for All during the practical part of the exam to save fellow competitor Ochaco Uraraka from being squashed by falling rubble.
 In turn, she demands Izuku get some of her points for the practical, not knowing that by saving her, Izuku had passed the exam.
 In honor of his acceptance, his mother Inko fabricates him his very own super-suit, a teal-colored suit based on a sketch Izuku once drew.
 Izuku is placed in a class with Katsuki and Ochaco, the latter of whom inspires him to embrace "Deku" as his hero name due to sounding similar to "dekiru" (出来る), which roughly translates to "you can do it."
+He also became secretly infatuated with Ochaco, as he almost always blushes around her, and is the one girl he cares about the most; however, he keeps his feelings for her hidden out of fear of rejection, not knowing she also develops romantic feelings for him as well.

-Throughout the course of the series, Izuku becomes an encouraging influence to his classmates, such as allowing class prodigy Shoto Todoroki to let go of traumas that prevented him from using his powers to its fullest potential, helping Ochaco Uraraka win the hero vs villain exercise, teaching Fumikage Tokoyami how to use his Quirk for defense purposes and helping Kyoka Jiro organize her notes for the school festival.
-After nearly a year of school activities and internships, some of which are intercepted by villain attacks, Izuku learns that All for One's apprentice Tomura Shigaraki has become powerful enough to steal One for All.
+Throughout the course of the series, Izuku becomes an encouraging influence to his classmates, such as allowing class prodigy Shoto Todoroki to let go of traumas that prevented him from using his powers to its fullest potential, helping Ochaco Uraraka win the hero vs. villain exercise, teaching Fumikage Tokoyami how to use his Quirk for defense purposes and helping Kyoka Jiro organize her notes for the school festival.
+After nearly a year of school activities and internships, some of which are intercepted by villain attacks, Izuku learns that All For One's apprentice Tomura Shigaraki has become powerful enough to steal One for All.
 Due to this, Izuku decides to leave U.A. so he can combat Shigaraki and his army of villains without endangering his classmates, who he had informed of his departure.
 Prior to leaving, he informs his classmates and several of the top heroes about One for All, the latter of whom assist him in hunting down the villains.
 His classmates tracked him down and were able to bring him back to U.A. successfully, while reminding him about how helpful he was to his class and why they see him as a friend even though he was born Quirkless, as well as Katsuki apologizing for his bullying attitude to Midoriya.